MinecraftForge/Documentation/docs/items/items.md

 Coloring an Item
 ----------------

-There are items, textures of which are colored within the code, and in fact, there are a lot of such items.
+Items' textures can be programmatically colored.
+Many Vanilla items utilize this functionality.
 For example, leather helmets, spawn eggs, potions and other.

 ### Item Color Handlers

-An item color handler is required to color an item and is an instance of `IItemColor`, and therefore implements the following method.
+An item color handler is required to color an item and is an instance of `IItemColor`, which adds the following method.

 ```java
 int getColorFromItemstack(